-Once the echocardiogram is complete you can get dressed.
-We ask you to wait in the waiting room for 10 minutes post test and then you are free to leave.
+Once the echocardiogram is complete you can get dressed and leave.
 There are no limitations to what you can do after the scan.

 Do you need to change your appointment or ask a question?

 If you have any questions about your appointment, or need to cancel or change it, please contact the department in advance using the telephone number on your appointment letter.